kellan/laughingmeme/_posts/2010-04-25-sunday-morning-thoughts-facebook-graph-api-and-open-graph.md

 ### Graph API

-The \[Graph API\](http://graph.facebook.com) is nice work.
+The [Graph API](http://graph.facebook.com) is nice work.
 Simple, clean, guessable URIs, plain-old-JSON-over-HTTP, graceful degradation for unauthorized experiences, well documented.

-The \[introspection\](http://developers.facebook.com/docs/api#introspection) allows for a hypertextual exploration of objects in the system.
+The [introspection](http://developers.facebook.com/docs/api#introspection) allows for a hypertextual exploration of objects in the system.
 I’m not sure I’ve **ever** seen a useful, attractive API which also supported hypertext.
 It might not make the high religion REST acolytes happy, but to my eyes it’s beautiful.

 A great compromise of simplicity, power, expressiveness, and future extensibility I’ve ever seen.
 And it takes the entire Web as it’s potential subject matter.
 That’s a gift.
 I, for one, am looking forward to playing with it.

-(and I says this as the sometimes eager, sometimes cringing custodian of \[one of the most popular APIs on the Web\](http://flickr.com/services/api/).)
+(and I says this as the sometimes eager, sometimes cringing custodian of [one of the most popular APIs on the Web](http://flickr.com/services/api/).)

 ### Why Centrally Managed Unique IDs?

 We’ve got a nice REST-ish API that advertises the ability to operate on the World-Wide-Web-Itself-As-A-Social-Object.
 Yeehah!

 One thing I’m genuinely puzzled by though is why the need for a centralized broker of unique IDs?
-To instantiate an object in the open graph you first need to provision a unique ID for it by calling the \[Graph\](http://graph.facebook.com) endpoint like so:
+To instantiate an object in the open graph you first need to provision a unique ID for it by calling the [Graph](http://graph.facebook.com) endpoint like so:

 [`https://graph.facebook.com/?ids=http://laughingmeme.org/`](https://graph.facebook.com/?ids=http://laughingmeme.org/)